revaturelabs/interviewquestions/Java/Exception Handling/HowtohandleExceptions.md

 ---

-7.How the normal flow of the program is maintained in the exception handling mechanism.
+7.How the normal flow of the program is maintained in the exception handling mechanism?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b> Show Answer</b></summary>

->if the programmer handles the exception.
+>If the programmer handles the exception.

 </details>